intershop/helm-charts/INTERSHOP_CLA.md

 ## No obligation of use or incorporation

-You acknowledge that ISH is under no event obliged to use or incorporate your Contributions to the ISH PWA storefront.
+You acknowledge that ISH is under no event obliged to use or incorporate your Contributions to the ISH Helm Charts project.
 The decision to use or incorporate your Contributions will be made at the sole discretion of ISH.

 ## Disputes